i-machine-think/signal/README.md

-# diagnostics-shapes
+# signal
-This is a repository containing the project 'Diagnostics Shapes' for the Project AI course.

-This fork is about work on extending the sender-receiver architecture by using an idea from VQ-VAE.
+Version alpha for the project signal